pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -c, --resultclass <class name>  Filter by the result class name provided.
       -r, --role <role name>          Filter by the role name provided.
       -R, --resultrole <role name>    Filter by the role name provided.
-      --no-qualifiers                 Do not include qualifiers in the response.The default behavior is to
+      --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
+The
+                                      default behavior is to request include
-                                      includequalifiers in the returned class.
+                                      qualifiers in the returned class(s).
       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If